Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

      1. Click the ![Calendar](../../Assets/Icons/Calendar.png "[Add]") (Calendar) button and select the validity start date in the *Valid from* field.

      2. Click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button and select the validity end date in the *End date* field.
-        > [INFO] It is not possible to change the validity period later.
+        > [Info] It is not possible to change the validity period later.
 If you want to delimit the validity period, you must remove the group assignment and assign the user again with a different validity period.

 5. To add further users, click the ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button below the *Add user* drop-down list.
     A further drop-down list is displayed.
 Repeat steps **4** and **5** to add as many users as necessary.